Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 • British Columbia Training and Education Savings Grant (BCTESG)

-To apply for incentives, the Registered Education Savings Plan (RESP) providers must complete the required forms.
-This appendix will assist them in completing the forms entitled:
+To apply for these incentives, the Registered Education Savings Plan (RESP) providers must complete the required forms.
+This appendix will help them in completing the forms entitled:

 • Canada Learning Bond (CLB) Application for Adult Beneficiaries (ESDC SDE 0107)

-RESP providers should review eligibility requirements with the subscriber for each incentive before completing this form.
-Appendix B. A Quick Reference – Eligibility criteria for education savings incentives summarizes the eligibility criteria for those incentives administered by ESDC.
+RESP providers should review eligibility requirements with the subscriber for each incentive before completing these forms.
+Appendix B. A Quick Reference - Eligibility criteria for education savings incentives summarizes the eligibility criteria for those incentives administered by ESDC.

 For more information, refer to Appendix C for a list of acronyms and terms used in this guide.